beeva-arturomartinez/beeva-best-practices/frontend/angular/README.md

 ## `controllerAs`

-When you declaring a controller within a view, you will immediately be provided with its scope, for direct use under your views (in other words, the `$scope` of such controller will be the namespace of the view, just as if all view would be nested within a `with($scope)` clause).
+When you declaring a controller within a view, you will immediately be provided with its scope, for direct use under your views (in other words, the `$scope` of such controller will be the namespace of the view, just as if all view were nested within a `with($scope)` clause).

 This is cool.
 However, for non-complex types you could be facing reference problems when your model updates, specially if you are using a variable from an inner `$scope`.
 Your solution's name is `controllerAs`.